 Prolactin is a hormone that is best known for allowing pregnant and breastfeeding women to produce milk.
 It also plays a role in many other functions throughout the body in both males and females.

-- Introduction to Prolactin
+- What is Prolactin

 - What Increases Prolactin

 - What Decreases Prolactin

 - Prolactin: The Bad

 - 1) Prolactin is an Immune Stimulant

 - 3) Prolactin Can Cause Weight Gain and Hunger

 - 4-5) Prolactin Can Cause Anxiety and Depression

 - 6) Prolactin May Worsen Migraines and Cause Pain